 Avoid the long-time use and the use at the mega-volume for an ultrasound.

 Do not use earphones or headphones.

 Discontinue the use of ultrasound on an appearance of adverse effects including a headache etc.

 How Ultrasounds Travel

 The ultrasound waves get reflected by hard surfaces and are absorbed by soft ones.
-The ultrasound bounce more effectively in the rooms containing hard surfaces as is found in the kitchen.
+The ultrasound bounces more effectively in the rooms containing hard surfaces as is found in the kitchen.

 The 5-in-1 Home Sentinel ultrasonic, electromagnetic indoor pest control insect and rodent repellent available on Amazon drives away the pests, rodents, spiders, cockroaches, ants, snakes, and mosquitoes.
 The insect repellent sound is inaudible to human and pets.
 Its effective coverage area is 1200 Square Feet.
 But the ultrasonic waves can not travel through metal and walls.
 This repellent with ionizer gives automatic light at night through three inbuilt LED lights.
 The sensor automatically turns on at night and it turns off during the daytime.

 These natural herbs are just to avoid and repel the mosquitoes.

 It is better to minimize the presence of mosquitoes in and around the dwelling houses.